seu-hrzhang/8-puzzle-solvers/README.md

 ### Judgement of Solution Existence

-Following is a simple rule to check if an 8 puzzle is solvable.
-An 8 puzzle is unsolvable if the [inversions](https://en.wikipedia.org/wiki/Inversion_(discrete_mathematics)) of the input sequence is odd while that of the destination is even, and vice versa.
+Following is a simple rule to check if an 8-puzzle is solvable.
+An 8-puzzle is unsolvable if the [inversions](https://en.wikipedia.org/wiki/Inversion_(discrete_mathematics)) of the input sequence is odd while that of the destination is even, and vice versa.